8 Steps to Slaying The Speed Demon: Speed Picking Secrets for Jazz Guitar with Stuart King

 Besides being a great all round musician and a top jazz guitarist (and a nice bloke to boot), Stuart is endowed with incredible chops.

-As you’ll see in the lesson video (below), it’s resulted in a sensational how-to-guide on building speed – you’re going to enjoy this one.
+The lesson video (below), is a sensational how-to-guide on building speed – you’re going to enjoy this one.

 It turns out Stuart is one of those ‘hidden guitar yogis’, who has quietly worked out an incredible shortcut to boosting your speed and accuracy on the guitar.